ochoudhu/ADDIT/README.md

 # ADDIT
-Imputation tool for missing genotype in model and non-model species
+Imputation tool for missing genotype data in model and non-model species

 Please cite: O. Choudhury, A. Chakrabarty, S. Emrich.
 Highly Accurate and Efficient Data-Driven Methods For Genotype Imputation.
 IEEE/ACM Transactions on Computational Biology and Bioinformatics, 2017